wences-sanchez/Knowledge-Base/pages/The Cucumber Book (highlights).md

 		  ​ 	  Given I have received an email from ​"Sue"​
 		  ​ 	  When I sign in
-		  ​ 	  Then I should see 1 email from ​"Sue"​ in my inbox Now we have a simple three-step scenario that’s clear and concise #space
+		  ​ 	  Then I should see 1 email from ​"Sue"​ in my inbox Now we have a simple three-step scenario that’s clear and concise #ñspace
 		- -
 		- -
 		- Cucumber has to be a declarative language #card